mattbucknall/mpg-nano/README.md

 The pendant LED flashes slowly when the axis select switch is in any position other than 'Off'.
 The step size select switch selects between step sizes of 1 micron/step, 10 microns/step and 100 microns/step.
 The pendant's side switch selects 1mm/step 'rapid mode' when pressed (if wiring modification documented below has been made).
 The pendant's LED flashes fast when 1mm/step is selected.
 The Arduino Nano's User LED flashes continuously to indicate that the firmware is running.

 ## Compiling & Programming
 To build the firmware, this project requires avr-gcc, avr-libc and avrdude to be correctly installed on a host PC.
-To program the Arduino Nano, it must already be flashed with the Arduino bootloader.
-Attach the Nano to the PC's USB port and execute `make program` from within the project directory.
-The Makefile assumes that the Nano presents itself as `/dev/ttyUSB0` when plugged into a USB port.
-Modify the `ARDUINO_SERIAL` variable in the Makefile if this is not the case.
+Type `make program` to program the Nano (the Makefile for this project assumes that an AVR-ISP MkII programmer is being used).

 The Makefile has only been tested in a Linux development environment.
-It may need modification to work in Windows.
+It may need modification to work in Windows/OS X.

 ## Side Button Modification
 The firmware supports an optional modification to the pendant's internal wiring such that the side button acts as a x1000 'rapid mode' selector instead of a pendant enable button.